palmskog/coind-sem-while/README.md

 Four equivalent operational semantics, and Hoare logic, for the While language in Coq.
 The semantics account for both terminating and non-terminating program runs through coinductive traces.
+All semantic relations are impredicative, and impredicativity is used to encode induction-recursion.

 ## Meta